-The policy reflects Keeping Children Safe in Education (KCSIE) June 2023 as well as other relevant national guidance and local safeguarding children policies and procedures.
-Each school will have their own version of the policy with specific names and contacts in (page 11).
+The policy reflects Keeping Children Safe in Education (KCSIE) May 2024 as well as other relevant national guidance and local safeguarding children policies and procedures.
+Each school will have their own version of the policy with specific names and contacts.

-Prepared by: Vicky Hall
+Prepared by: Sue Vasey

-Last reviewed: September 2023
+Last reviewed: September 2024

-Next review date: September 2024
+Next review date: September 2025

 Approved by: Trust Board

-Trustee Minute No: 0346.19
+Trustee Minute No: 0417.3